 Demonstrate how your program meets the 10 NAEYC Early Learning Program Standards and Assessment Items

-- Gather evidence using the self-assessment materials
+- Gather evidence using the accreditation resources

 - Review the current previsit protocol and site visit protocol

 - Review the Administrator Information Packet

 - Make sure the program portfolio and all class portfolios are complete and in one location